Germany: Human chain against weapons exports outside Bundestag | DW | 05.12.2020

 On Tuesday, German lawmakers are set to discuss the country's budget proposals for 2021, which would see a hefty spike in defense spending.

-Reiner Hoffmann, the head of the German Trade Union Confederation (DGB) said his association was demonstrating "against the global armament craze" and NATO spending targets.
+Reiner Hoffmann, the head of the German Trade Union Confederation, said his association was demonstrating "against the global armament craze" and NATO spending targets.

-"We have to break the spiral of arms build-up.
-Armament and violence are not solving any problems," Hoffmann said.
+"We have to break the spiral of arms buildup.
+Armament and violence are not solving any problems," he said.

-Trump has frequently taken issue with Germany's military spending, announcing this summer that Washington plans to withdraw thousands of US troops from military bases in Germany.
+Trump has frequently taken issue with Germany's military spending, announcing this summer that Washington planned to withdraw thousands of US troops from military bases in Germany.

-US lawmakers took steps to block the plan in a defense spending bill that was finalized this week.
+US lawmakers took steps to block the plan in a defense spending bill that was finalized this week, though Trump could still veto the legislation.

 rs/rc (dpa, AP)